West Coast, Taiwan: Best Things to Do – Top Picks

 Curated Local Favorites

 From bustling markets to quiet corners, Taiwan’s local favorites are a treasure trove of unique experiences.
-Visit the Shilin Night Market, where thousands of visitors gather to enjoy street food and local crafts5.
+Visit the Shilin Night Market, where thousands of visitors gather to enjoy street food and local crafts.
 This spot is a perfect blend of tourist appeal and local charm.

 For a more off-the-beaten-track adventure, explore the indigenous art installations scattered across the region.
 These hidden gems showcase Taiwan’s rich cultural heritage and are often overlooked by visitors.
 They’re a thing of beauty and a testament to the island’s creativity.